-- (3) "Real Estate Exception" to Wages Limitation.
-The wages limitation was relaxed in the Conference Agreement by adding that the wage limitation is the greater of (a) 50% of W-2 wages, or (b) the sum of 25% of W-2 wages plus 2.5% of the unadjusted basis, immediately after acquisition, of all tangible property subject to depreciation (which could be very beneficial to real estate companies) for the useful life of such property. - (4) Specified Service Companies.
-The deduction does not apply for specified service businesses in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, or any business where the principal asset is the reputation or skill of one or more of its employees (by reference to §1202(e)(3)(A)), except for engineering or architecture.
+- (f) Examples.
+The proposed regulations contain 14 detailed examples illustrating the aggregation rules. - (10) Specified Service Trades or Businesses (SSTBs).
+The SSTBs rules are only relevant for taxpayers with taxable income over the threshold amount. - (a) General Rule.
+The deduction does not apply for specified service businesses in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, investment management, trading services, dealing in securities, partnership interests, commodities, or any business where the principal asset is the reputation or skill of one or more of its employees (by reference to \$1202(e)(3)(A), except for engineering or architecture). \$199A(d)(2).
 This provision decreases the incentive of specified service businesses to pay low compensation income for the service-provider employees and claim that most of the income from the business is qualified business income entitled to the 20% deduction.